-How A Reflexology Foot Massage Changed My Life After Just One Hour
+How A Reflexology Foot Massage Released My Tension From Head To Toe

 I don't love my feet.
 They're big, with proportionally big, wide toes.
 I’m barefoot a lot, so they’re calloused and sometimes dirty.
 I even gave up nail polish in an effort to lower my body's chemical burden, so I can’t hide my not-very-nice-looking feet behind a pedicure anymore.
 Last month, on a weekend vacation in Mexico, I went to take a picture of my feet in the sand to text my husband, and I couldn't bear to press send.
 They looked deceased!
 Missing only a toe tag!
 So I booked a reflexology foot massage at the hotel spa, because my poor feet were stressed, and they deserved better.